 Calming me with HIS voice, Jesus said, “Jennie, we have to talk about something first.”
 Anxious to get it over with so I could see my Grandfather, I responded, “Okay, what?”
 The language there is not the language of the earth.
 It is the language of the Spirit.
 Immediately, I knew HIS feelings, HIS thoughts and HIS heart.
 Although words were not actually spoken, they were communicated.
 Deep, tender, true, kind eyes looked at me (more like through me), “You are still angry with MY FATHER for bringing your Grandfather home.”

 Without thinking, quickly I responded, “No, I am not.”
 Melting me with HIS pure love . . .
 I continued, “Well, of ALL the Grandfathers’ in the world, why did HE have to take mine?
 HE had the whole world to choose from, I only had one Bumpa.
 I was special to him.
 He loved me.”
 Softly Jesus answered, “Yes, your Grandfather loves you and yes, you are special to him.”
 In my confusion and frustration, I retorted, “What good does it do me?
 He died 20 years ago.
-I need somebody that is alive to love me.”
+I need somebody that is alive to love me the way he did.”

 Gently, He took my hand and waited for me to calm down to a place of listening to HIM.
 Then HE asked me if He could share something with me that I did not know.
 “Yes,” I whispered knowing that I desperately needed to hear what He had to say whether I wanted to or not.
 Throughout life I have found that it is usually what I do not know or have not yet learned that makes the difference and transforms most situations!
 The words of Jesus at this moment in time would transform my life in miraculous ways.